gvwilson/thirdbit/src/fiction/bear/index.md

 *If the door wasn't closed, I could get past them now,* Noxy thought.
 *Oh, Dolly, be careful…*

 "What happened, anyway?"
-Sergeant Dambu asked.
+Sergeant Inambu asked.

 "Turns out the Blight didn't like us much," Muddh replied.
 "And after all we're going to do for it—shows you what kind of gratitude you